DCS-training/python-intro21-22/README.md

 * Jupyter Notebooks for demos from the slides
 * Assignments (also Jupyter Notebooks, one per week)

+The material in this repo is licensed under Creative Commons Attribution 4.0 International License.

 ## Overview

 **Day 1:**